datastax/dsbulk/CONTRIBUTING.md

 ### API vs Internal packages

 Packages are considered part of the API by default, _unless_ they contain the word `internal`:
-`com.datastax.loader.foo` is API, but `com.datastax.loader.internal.foo` is internal.
+`com.datastax.dsbulk.foo` is API, but `com.datastax.dsbulk.internal.foo` is internal.

 API packages must offer a stable API and guarantee binary compatibility between minor and bugfix releases.
 Binary compatibility breaks are only allowed between major releases.